chboey/CipherWolves/README.md

 CipherWolves runs on the Agent Development Kit (ADK), a modular framework purpose-built for creating socially intelligent, memory-enabled agents.
 It lets us move beyond stateless LLM calls into a persistent multi-agent environment.

 Here's how we engineered it:

-- Parent-Child Agent System
+- **👪 Parent-Child Agent System**
   We deploy multi-parent, multi-sub-agent clusters mirroring real team dynamics—each with scoped memory, persona, and strategy.
 Parents delegate cross-agent analysis to sub-agents, who track trust and suspicion in real time.

-- Function Tool for Web-Augmented Reasoning
+- **🔍🧠 Function Tool for Web-Augmented Reasoning**
   Parent agents can use Tavily search through the Function Tool interface—allowing them to discover references, or generate signals during the game.
 This simulates real-world decision contexts where external data influences discussion flow.

-- SessionService for Conversation State Management
+- **💬🧾 SessionService for Conversation State Management**
   We use SessionService to retain agent-specific dialogue context across phases—ensuring that when agents shift from discussion to voting or reflection, they preserve alignment and memory continuity.

-- MemoryService for Long-Term Behavioral Modeling
+- **🧠📊 MemoryService for Long-Term Behavioral Modeling**
   Trust and suspicion metrics are stored in MemoryService.
 This long-term store allows agents to develop historical context over the course of the workflow—mirroring how human memory informs judgment over time.

 ## 🛠️ Technology Stack